 The simplest one octave instrument like the xylophone (picture above) plays one natural scale tones only from 1, 2, 3, 4, 5, 6, 7, 1 from left to right.
 However, a full one octave scale has 5 more tones or semi-tones (sharps and flats in black) in between 1 and 1.
 Note that we use bold 1 for the higher 1 tone.

 One full octave scale as in a mini piano below.

 If you play the white ones only from left to right, it is the basic do, re, mi, fa, so, la, ti, do.
-Some songs (few) use 1 or 2 chromatic semi-tones (as in black).
-So to show the difference between the white 6 and black 6 for example, we use 6 for white, and superscript 6 (e.g 6 ) for black for sharp in our music notes here.
+Some songs (few) may use 1 or 2 semi-tones (as in black), the most commonly used one is 6#.
+So to show the difference between the white 6 and black 6 for example, we use 6 for white, and superscript 6 (e.g 6 ) for black for # (sharp) in our music notes here.